 Female pattern hair loss is the most common type of hair loss in women.
 It starts with a gradual hair thinning on the top of the head and the temples.
 Female pattern hair loss is more common in women with a hereditary tendency for thin hair on the mother's or father's side.
 The best treatment for female pattern hair loss in women would be a minoxidil 2% topical solution or a plant-based DHT-blocking serum combined with a DHT-blocking shampoo and oral hair growth supplements.

 Sudden hair shedding (Telogen effluvium)

 Tight hairdos cause traction alopecia (hair loss).
-The mechanical stress on the hair roots cause areas of thin hair - usually on the edges of the hairline.
+The mechanical stress on the hair roots causes areas of thin hair - usually on the edges of the hairline.
 The best treatment for this hair loss is a change of hairstyle - combined with scalp treatment serum, a good treatment shampoo, and oral supplements.

 The typical alopecia areata starts when there are one or more round, bald areas on the scalp.
 In 90% of cases, the hair will regrow in these areas after 10 - 12 months.
 For proper diagnosis, consult with a local dermatologist.

 What are the best treatments for female hair loss?